Knowledge graphSettings

 MTU, loss, and protocol version

-Packet loss and unstable links affect HTTP/2 and HTTP/3 differently, especially in mobile scenarios.
+Packet loss and unstable links hit HTTP/2 and HTTP/3 in very different ways — the difference is most visible on mobile and long-haul paths.

 Source